ui5-community/ui5-ecosystem-showcase/README.md

 # 3) Run the dist folder (but build manually)
 yarn start

+# 4) Run Unit-(QUnit-)Tests and Integration-(OPA5-)Tests
+# against "as-is" sources in /webapp/* (of /packages/ui5-app)
+# with Chrome
+# note: no transpiling, no bundling/building
+yarn test
+# run w/ Headless Chrome and provide coverage report in console
+yarn test:ci
 ```

 ## Using tasks and middlewares in your project